Just before rituals, Lucknow police stop inter-faith marriage

 The ceremony was stopped just as the bride and bridegroom were to be joined in wedlock involving rituals of both religions.

 The police intervened in the wedding of Raina Gupta (22) and Mohammad Asif (24) on the basis of the information provided by the district Hindu Mahasabha chief.
 No FIR was lodged as both families agreed to postpone the ceremony till they received the DM's permission as mandated by the law.
-After serving notice, the earliest the couple can married is two months from now.
+After serving notice, the earliest the couple can be married is two months from now.

 Centre seeks involvement of religious leaders to counter misinformation about COVID-19